Fritz Peterson: MLB rookie season

 Peterson was invited to spring training with the Yankees in 1966.
 Yankees manager Johnny Keane was high on Peterson, telling reporters that he averaged three strikeouts for every walk in the minors.
 At age 24, he became the number two starter on the Yankees pitching staff.

-He made his major league debut on Friday, April 15, 1966 against the Baltimore Orioles.
+He made his major league debut on Friday, April 15, 1966, against the Baltimore Orioles.
 Before a crowd of 35,624 at Memorial Stadium in Baltimore, Peterson pitched a complete game, striking out three batters and walking none.
 The Yankees won 3–2, giving Peterson his first major league victory.
 Future Hall of Famer Frank Robinson hit a solo home run off of Peterson in the ninth inning, but he got Brooks Robinson to fly out to left and Boog Powell grounded out to first to give the Yankees the win.
 The losing pitcher was Wally Bunker.
 His first major league strikeouts were Paul Blair, Andy Etchebarren, and Bunker.

-"Where the vintage pitchers like Whitey Ford, Pedro Ramos and Bob Friend had failed, Frederick (Fritz) Peterson succeeded yesterday for the New York Yankees.
+"Where the vintage pitchers like Whitey Ford, Pedro Ramos, and Bob Friend had failed, Frederick (Fritz) Peterson succeeded yesterday for the New York Yankees.
 In his first major league game, the 24-year-old left-hander beat the Baltimore Orioles, 3–2, and drew an accolade from his manager, Johnny Keane," the New York Times wrote of his debut.
 Keane said: "Not many young pitchers have his control.
 That's his strength, that and his fastball."

-The Yankees starting lineup for Peterson's first game was: Bobby Richardson at 2B, Roy White in CF, Roger Maris in RF, Tom Tresh in LF, Joe Pepitone at 1B, Clete Boyer at 3B, Elston Howard at C, and Bobby Murcer at SS.

 In his rookie season, Peterson went 12–11 in 32 starts for the Yankees.
 He had a 3.31 ERA with 96 strikeouts in 215 innings.
 He tied Mel Stottlemyre (12–20) as the team leader in wins.
-The Yankees finished last in the American League that season with a 70–89 (.440) record.
-Keane was replaced during the season with a new manager, Ralph Houk.

-Peterson wore #52 on his uniform during his rookie season, and switched to #19 in 1967 after Bob Friend was traded to the New York Mets.